• Skip to primary navigation

 Step 1: Combine the gluten free flour blend, baking powder, salt, and ground cinnamon in a large mixing bowl.
 Use a whisk to blend.

-photos of steps 2 and 3 making brown sugar biscuits.
+Photos of steps 2 and 3 making brown sugar biscuits.

 Step 2: Add cold butter chunks to the mixing bowl.

 Step 3: Use a pastry cutter to cut the cold butter into the dry ingredients.
 The final mixture should look like crumbs.
+Note, you can also use frozen butter and a cheese grater to shred the butter if you do not have a pastry blender.

 Photos of steps 4 and 5.

-Step 4: Add the eggs and milk.
+Step 4: Add the eggs and milk to the mixing bowl of dry ingredients.

 Photos of steps 6 and 7.

 Step 6: Press the dough flat.
 You may need to put some flour under the dough.
 You can also sprinkle the dough with flour if needed.
-Every gluten free flour will vary depending on the starch content so use what you need to make the dough workable without using too much and drying out your flour.
+Every gluten free flour will vary depending on the starch content, so use what you need to make the dough workable without using too much and drying out your flour.

-photos of steps 8 and 9.
+Photos of steps 8 and 9.

 Step 9: Gently roll your dough as you would cinnamon rolls.

-photos of steps 10 and 11.
+Photos of steps 10 and 11.

 Step 10: Place the dough onto wax paper.
 Smoosh the rolled dough flat.
 It is okay if it looks like it isn't all sticking together.
 Use a biscuit cutter to cut out biscuits.